justin-napolitano/airflow-docker/README.md

 cd airflow-docker
 ```

-2. Generate a Fernet key (used for Airflow encryption):
+2. Generate a Fernet key (used by Airflow for encryption):

 ```bash
 python3 fernet_key_generator.py